7 NFL Players Who Are Super Generous

 From disaster relief to children’s causes, the players of the National Football League give back to their communities and great causes all over the world.
-Most of the players don’t make it to the championship game, but these guys score big at putting good into the world.
+Most of the players don’t make it to the championship game, but these players score big at giving back.

-Check out these generous NFL players and share this post to spread gratitude!
+Check out these generous NFL players and share this post to spread gratitude.

 The Patriots quarterback supports a plethora of charities with his time and money, including Best Buddies International, the Boys and Girls Club of America, Entertainment Industry Foundation, and KaBOOM!, which builds creative play spaces for kids.

 This week we're grateful for @saints quarterback @drewbrees who unveiled an INCREDIBLE playground for special needs kids in #NewOrleans last month. <3 this to spread the gratitude! #thathelps #tuesdaythoughts #thankful #thankyou #grateful #gratitude #givingback #drewbrees #neworleanssaints #saints #givingback #doinggood #inclusiveplayground #inclusivedesign #inclusive

-Nate Sudfeld.
 The Philadelphia Eagles’ backup quarterback was literally born with giving back in his blood.
 Sudfeld’s grandfather founded the non-profit Assist International, and he’s taken multiple trips to volunteer with orphans in Uganda.
 Football and giving back are a family tradition, too: his brother Zach, a former tight end for the Patriots and Jets, also volunteers with Assist.

-Photo: ThatHelps, NFL.com, PhiladelphiaEagles.com, 6abc.com, PalmBeachPost.com
+Photos: ThatHelps, NFL.com, PhiladelphiaEagles.com, 6abc.com, PalmBeachPost.com